It’s hard to believe that 2016 will be over in 2 days and 2017 is going to rush in with a force we’re ready and waiting for.

 After arriving in St Petersburg we joined another Viking River Cruise to spend 14 days sailing to Moscow.

 While we found St Petersburg interesting, we left our hearts in Moscow.
 I think it was the Red Square that did us in; I’ll never forget what it was like to see it for the first time.

 We got some interesting insight into the rural life in Russia while sailing between the two iconic cities.

-After Russia, we took our first flight in Europe and landed in Brussels.
-Despite the issues the city had been experiencing with security we found it felt safe.
+After Russia, we took our first flight to Europe and landed in Brussels.
+Despite the issues the city had been experiencing with the security we found it felt safe.
 The first thing we did was hop on the train and head into the countryside to Namur.